starbelt/evtolpy/docs/theory/evtol-sizing.md

 **Description:**
 * Calculations for the **Transition Climb** segment include both **horizontal and vertical motion**.
-* Aerodynamic lift, induced drag, parasite drag, weight, and climb forces are included.
+* Aerodynamic lift, induced drag, parasite drag, weight, hover-induced power, and climb forces are all considered.
-* Horizontal velocity starts from 0 and increases to a final velocity estimated from the average.
+* Horizontal velocity starts from rest and accelerates to a final velocity based on the average horizontal velocity.
-* Vertical velocity is considered **constant** throughout the segment (no vertical acceleration).
+* Vertical velocity is assumed **constant** throughout the segment (no vertical acceleration).
-* Average shaft power is then calculated based on horizontal and vertical forces with rotor efficiency.
+* The total shaft power includes both **aerodynamic power** and **hover-induced power**, representing the thrust required to support any portion of aircraft weight not yet carried by aerodynamic lift.
+* Physically, the hover-induced power term represents the induced power required to supplement lift when wings are not yet producing full aerodynamic support during the transition from hover to forward flight.

 **Displacement, Acceleration, and Velocity Components**
 * Let: